youshaac-bit/retell-sip-integration-example/README.md

 ### Inbound calls
 To use this application with an inbound call simply configure your jambonz system to route incoming calls to this application.
 The application will then connect the incoming call to your Retell agent.

-### Outbound calls
+### Outbound calls option 1: from jambonz
-To use this application for outbound calls, use the [jambonz REST API](https://api.jambonz.org/#243a2edd-7999-41db-bd0d-08082bbab401) to create a new call.
+To use this application for making outbound calls from jambonz and then connecting the called party to Retel, use the [jambonz REST API](https://api.jambonz.org/#243a2edd-7999-41db-bd0d-08082bbab401) to create a new call.
 To do this you will need to know:

 - your jambonz account_sid
 - your jambonz api key